Jason X: Comic books

+Novels

+In 2005, Black Flame published novelization of Jason X. After the release of the Jason X novel, Black Flame began publishing series of novels under the Jason X title.
+The Jason X series consisted of four sequels to the 2005 adaptation.
+The first to be published was Jason X: The Experiment, which saw the government attempting to exploit Jason's indestructibility to create an army of "super soldiers".
+The second novel, Planet of the Beast, follows the efforts of Dr. Bardox and his crew as they try to clone a comatose Jason and stay alive when Jason awakens.
+Death Moon revolves around Jason crash-landing at Moon Camp Americana, and the final novel, To the Third Power, is about the discovery of Jason underneath a prison.

 Video games

-After the 2017 release of Friday the 13th: The Game, it was teased that the cyborg Jason X incarnation would be playable in the game the following year.
+After the 2017 release of Friday the 13th: The Game, it was teased that the cyborg Jason X incarnation and a map based on spaceship the Grendel would be playable in the game the following year.
 However, Victor Miller, screenwriter of the original Friday the 13th, exercised his legal creative rights and served a lawsuit regarding residual profits he felt he was owed by the film franchise and tie-in media that resulted from the original movie.
 As a result, the game halted the release of new characters and features.
-Although a partial version of Jason X already existed in the game's files and could be activated with a hack, the fully playable version of Jason X was never released for the game.
+Although a partial version of Jason X already existed in the game's files and could be activated with a hack, the fully playable version of Jason X and the spaceship the Grendel was never released for the game.

 A variation of the Jason X story with character appeared in the Friday the 13th: Killer Puzzle and as a playable character in MultiVersus.